AzureOps/CodeLabs-GameDev-6-Azure/README.md

 - Connect your Unity game to Microsoft Azure
 - Use Microsoft Azure App Service in your game
-- Store score, settings and game assets using Azure
+- Store game score using Azure

 <a name="Prerequisites"></a>
 ### Prerequisites ###